-Below, we will cover the best bets for the Charles Schwab Challenge based on current form (not that anyone has any this week!), course fit, and -- of course -- the value of their odds over at FanDuel Sportsbook.
+Below, we will cover the best bets for the Charles Schwab Challenge based on current form, course fit, and -- of course -- the value of their odds over at FanDuel Sportsbook.

-For more info on Colonial Country Club, along with this week's key stats and comparable courses, check out the course primer.
+For more info on Colonial Country Club along with this week's key stats and Brandon Gdula's win simulations, check out his article.

 At the Top

 Sam Burns (+2900) - Along with Viktor Hovland (+1900), Burns is in the conversation for best player going who simply has never factored into the picture at a major championship -- at least not yet.
 That would make either ideal coming off the PGA, and both are young enough that they'll likely have plenty of chances and won't let a disappointing week linger into the next tournament.
 Burns makes for a better play at 10 points higher and at least as much win equity as Hovland.
 He is also a far better putter, and with six top 10s this season, he's a top-line selection we can feel good about.
 He also makes for a nice Top-10 Finish (+310) wager.